FacebookLinkedInTwitterEmail

 Nurse Anesthetist Education

-Nurse anesthetists need at least two degrees: a BSN and a COA-accredited doctorate.
+Nurse anesthetists need at least two degrees: a BSN and a Council on Accreditation of Nurse Anesthesia Educational Programs (COA) accredited doctorate.
 The time you spend completing these degrees may vary, but expect at least five years in total.

 BSN Degree